HMS Seal (N37): Loss in Kattegat

 Having been at sea for a year, and suffering some damage from a scrape with a merchant ship, Seal was due to return to dry-dock at Chatham.
 However her sister ship had been rammed and needed serious attention in the dry-dock.
 Some repairs to Seal were carried out at Blyth, Northumberland, and she was required to take over Cachalots minelaying duties.
 She was assigned to Operation DF 7, a mine-laying mission in the Kattegat between Denmark and Sweden.
 This was a particularly daunting task, especially for a submarine the size of Seal.
 Captain Bethall, the commanding officer of the flotilla, failed to persuade Admiral Horton to reconsider his orders.

 On 29 April 1940, Seal left Immingham laden with 50 mines.
 On entering the Skagerrak, she met just leaving the area after having stirred up German defences by scoring six hits with six torpedoes.
-Seal was running at shallow depth to maintain speed and conserve fuel, when she was spotted by a German Heinkel He 115 on 4 May at about 02:30.
+On 4 May Seal was running at shallow depth to maintain speed and conserve fuel, when she was spotted by a German Heinkel He 115 at about 02:30.
 She dived to 90 ft and was slightly damaged by a bomb.
 Later that morning, Lonsdale discovered German anti-submarine trawlers searching for them around her target area, and he had to divert to the secondary target area.
 At about 09:00, Seal started to lay down her mines and completed that mission some 45 minutes later.

 Seal turned and headed for home, with the trawlers heading after her.
 Lonsdale took an evasive course, and used the Asdic to identify when the trawlers were stopping to listen.
 Then, at 3:00 pm, he spotted a patrol of nine German anti-submarine motor torpedo boats heading from a different direction.
 There were too many hours of daylight left, and the Kattegat was too shallow to allow a submarine as large as Seal to go deep and run for it.
 Lonsdale evaded detection by following a zig-zag course and at around 18:00 settled the submarine in stop-trim at the bottom of the sea.
 Unknown to the crew, they had entered an uncharted minefield.
 One of the submarine's hydroplanes caught a mine stay-cable and at about 18:30, the attached mine was swept by the current onto the stern of the boat.
 There was a huge explosion and Seal was severely damaged.